ShimaTaku818/R-as-GIS-for-Economists/docs/index.md

 + **You know for sure that you need to run only a simple GIS task once and never have to do any GIS tasks ever again?**

 Stop reading and ask one of your friends to do the job.
-Pay him/her $\$20$ per hour, which is way below the opportunity cost of setting up either ArcGIS or QGI and learning to do that simple task on them.
+Pay him/her $\$20$ per hour, which is way below the opportunity cost of setting up either ArcGIS or QGI and learning to do that simple task.

 ## How is this book different from other online books and resources? {-}